slowernews/wisdom-tldr/README.md

 > *'Practice makes perfect but doesn't make new.
 New comes from having a broader perspective.'*

-Take more moments to be reflective.
+Take moments to be reflective.

 > *'Journal early before your inhibitions take in.'*